pypy/pypy/rpython/doc/translation.rst

 Overview
 ========

-The job of the translation toolchain is to translate RPython_ programs into an efficient version of that program for one of various target platforms, generally one that is considerably lower-level than Python.
+The job of the translation toolchain is to translate RPython programs into an efficient version of that program for one of various target platforms, generally one that is considerably lower-level than Python.
 It divides this task into several steps, and the purpose of this document is to introduce them.

-As of the 1.2 release, RPython_ programs can be translated into the following languages/platforms: C/POSIX, CLI/.NET
+As of the 1.2 release, RPython programs can be translated into the following languages/platforms: C/POSIX, CLI/.NET and Java/JVM.
-and Java/JVM.

-.. _`application-level`: coding-guide.html#application-level
-.. _`interpreter-level`: coding-guide.html#interpreter-level

-The choice of the target platform affects the process somewhat, but to start with we describe the process of translating an RPython_ program into C (which is the default and original target).
+The choice of the target platform affects the process somewhat, but to start with we describe the process of translating an RPython program into C (which is the default and original target).

 .. _`initialization time`: